CoEDL/elpis/docs/wiki/elpis-dev-recipe.md

 ## Build the GUI

 The Docker container has a build of the React app GUI in it.
-If you are cloning the elpis repository and working on the GUI, run these commands to enable changes to the GUI code to be automatically reloaded in the browser.
+If you are cloning the elpis repository and working on the GUI, run these commands to enable changes to the GUI code to be reloaded in the browser.

 ```shell
 cd ~/sandbox/elpis/elpis/gui